andrew/ultimate-awesome/README.md

 - [Awesome-AutoDL](https://github.com/D-X-Y/Awesome-AutoDL) - Automated Deep Learning: Neural Architecture Search Is Not the End (a curated list of AutoDL resources and an in-depth analysis).
 - [awesome-gan-for-medical-imaging](https://github.com/xinario/awesome-gan-for-medical-imaging) - Awesome GAN for Medical Imaging.
 - [awesome-functional-python](https://github.com/sfermigier/awesome-functional-python) - A curated list of awesome things related to functional programming in Python.
+- [open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A directory and analysis of the open source ecosystem in the areas of climate change, sustainable energy, biodiversity and natural resources.
+- [awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native) - A curated list for awesome cloud native tools, software and tutorials.  -
 - [awesome-software-architecture](https://github.com/simskij/awesome-software-architecture) - A curated list of resources on software architecture.
 - [Awesome-Domain-LLM](https://github.com/luban-agi/Awesome-Domain-LLM) - 收集和梳理垂直领域的开源模型、数据集及评测基准。.
-- [awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native) - A curated list for awesome cloud native tools, software and tutorials.  -
 - [ruby-bookmarks](https://github.com/dreikanter/ruby-bookmarks) - Ruby and Ruby on Rails bookmarks collection.
 - [awesome-visual-slam](https://github.com/tzutalin/awesome-visual-slam) - :books: The list of vision-based SLAM / Visual Odometry open source, blogs, and papers.
 - [awesome-mobx](https://github.com/mobxjs/awesome-mobx) - A collection of awesome things regarding MobX.